Skip to content

 8. Take a Guided Tour

 Guided tours are offered year-round at the Grand Canyon.
-There are many different types of tours available, from guided hiking tours to off-road vehicle tours and even stargazing tours at night.
+Many different types of tours are available, from guided hiking tours to off-road vehicle tours and even stargazing tours at night.

-The available tours change seasonally to make sure that new trails and experiences are offered.
-This also means that if you visit the Grand Canyon on more than one holiday, you are sure to find a tour that you haven’t been on before.
+The available tours change seasonally to ensure new trails and experiences are offered.
+This also means that if you visit the Grand Canyon on more than one holiday, you will find a tour you haven’t been on before.

-The most popular times for guided tours are summer and autumn.
-Annual events are also held throughout the year, such as the Star Party, where guests can observe awe-inspiring dark skies from the canyon.
+Summer and autumn are the most popular times for guided tours.
+Annual events, such as the Star Party, are also held throughout the year.
+Guests can observe awe-inspiring dark skies from the canyon.

 9. Explore the Grand Canyon Visitor Center

 The Grand Canyon Visitor Center is a perfect place to start your journey through the area.
-Here, information booklets, maps, and exhibits about the canyon’s history are available for guests.
+Information booklets, maps, and exhibits about the canyon’s history are available for guests.

-The Visitor Center also features a gift shop, cafe, bus terminal, and even a theatre.
+The Visitor Center also features a gift shop, cafe, bus terminal, and theatre.
 Grand Canyon: A Journey of Wonder is shown at the theatre every half hour.
-The film is 20 minutes long and is a great orientation to the area’s history and preservation.
+The 20-minute film is a great orientation to the area’s history and preservation.

 Grand Canyon 1